9 Naive Bayes Classifier

 summary(risk)

-age marital income mortgage nr.loans risk :17.00 single :111 Min. :15301 yes:175 Min. :0.000 good risk:123
+Min. :17.00 single :111 Min. :15301 yes:175 Min. :0.000 good risk:123

-Min.
 1st Qu.:32.00 married: 78 1st Qu.:26882 no : 71 1st Qu.:1.000 bad risk :123

-:41.00 other : 57 Median :37662 Median :1.000
+Median :41.00 other : 57 Median :37662 Median :1.000

-Median :40.64 Mean :38790 Mean :1.309
+Mean :40.64 Mean :38790 Mean :1.309

-Mean 3rd Qu.:50.00 3rd Qu.:49398 3rd Qu.:2.000
+3rd Qu.:50.00 3rd Qu.:49398 3rd Qu.:2.000

-:66.00 Max. :78399 Max. :3.000 Max.
+Max. :66.00 Max. :78399 Max. :3.000

 As the summary indicates a clean and well-structured dataset with no apparent anomalies, we can proceed to data preparation before training the Naive Bayes classifier.

 Before training the Naive Bayes classifier, we begin by splitting the dataset into training and testing sets.
 This step allows us to evaluate how well the model generalizes to unseen data.
 We use an 80/20 split, allocating 80% of the data for training and 20% for testing.
-To maintain consistency with previous chapters, we apply the partition()
+To maintain consistency with previous chapters, we apply the partition() function from the liver package:

-Setting set.seed(5)
+set.seed(5)

-As discussed in Section 6.5, it is important to check whether the training and test sets are representative of the original dataset.
+As discussed in Section 6.4, it is important to check whether the training and test sets are representative of the original dataset.
 This can be done by comparing the distribution of the target variable or key predictors.
-Here, we illustrate the process by validating the marital
+Here, we illustrate the process by validating the marital variable across the two sets.
+As an exercise, you are encouraged to validate the partition based on the target variable risk to confirm that both classes, good risk and bad risk, are similarly distributed.

-To check for representativeness, we use a chi-squared test to compare the distribution of marital statuses (single
+To check for representativeness, we use a chi-squared test to compare the distribution of marital statuses (single, married, other) in the training and test sets:

 chisq.test(x = table(train_set$marital), y = table(test_set$marital))

-'s Chi-squared test
+Pearson's Chi-squared test

 data: table(train_set$marital) and table(test_set$marital)